 Required: Yes

-Description: Tells the parser the pin names of the designator pins.
-It also informs the parser which designator pins are connected to power and ground.
-Designators are defined in the [EMD Designator List] section and can be instances of either an .ibs [Component] or an .emd [Begin EMD].
+Description: Defines the pin names of the designator pins.
+It also defines which designator pins are connected to power and ground.
+Designators are defined in the [EMD Designator List] section and can be instances of either a .ibs [Component] or a .emd [Begin EMD].

 Sub-Params: signal_name, signal_type, bus_label

 Usage Rules: Following the [Designator Pin List] keyword are three columns.
-The first column lists the pin name (in data book this can also be called pin number).
+The first column lists the pin name (in a device data book this can also be called pin number).
+The pin_name shall be preceded by the reference designator followed by a “.” (e.g. U2.DQ1).

-The second column lists the name of the signal associated with the pin_name.
-This signal_name is the name that is assigned by the top-level EMD and may be reassigned from the signal_names of the designator .ibs [Component] or of the designator .emd [Begin EMD].
-This allows attached components or attached electrical module descriptions with standardized pin_name positions but with different manufacturer terminology to be interchanged.
+The second column lists the signal_name assigned to the pin_name.
+This signal_name is assigned in the associated EMD hierarchy level and may be different from the signal_names found in the designator .ibs [Component] or in the designator .emd [Begin EMD].
+This allows the interchange of attached components or attached electrical module descriptions with standardized pin_name positions but with different manufacturer naming conventions.

-The third column is required if the pin is a rail pin or a no connect pin.
+The third column is required if the pin is a rail pin or a no-connect pin.

 The allowed values for this third column are: